ImperialCollegeLondon/MSE404-MM/docs/labs/lab04/readme.md

     coordinates of the unit cell vectors (defined by `ibrav` and [`A`](https://www.quantum-espresso.org/Doc/INPUT_PW.html#idm260)).
-3. We are using automically generated k-point grid with a 4$\times$4$\times$4 grid size (`1 1 1` means to shift the grid by 1 grid point in each direction).
+3. We are using automically generated k-point grid with a 4$\times$4$\times$4 grid size, `1 1 1` means to shift the grid by 1 grid point in each direction so that the gird includes the $\Gamma$ point.

+The additional card `K_POINTS` specifies the k-point grid which as we learned from the lecture essentially represents how many times the simulation cell is repeated along each direction.
+Since a real material can be described as a huge cell made of many repetitions of the simulation cell (as we shall see next) a big enough grid that samples the Brillouin zone (which is the reciprocal counter part of the unitcell) is needed to accurately describe the behavior of electrons in such material.

 ## Periodic Boundary Conditions and Atomic Positions